xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 </div>

 <p class="show-intro">
-Before they were added to the Starfest lineup, I had heard very little of The Middle Chapter, aside from <a href="https://www.youtube.com/watch?v=AOJh8gi5WA8">this video of their debut</a> during the Summer Break festival earlier this year.
+Before Starfest, I had heard very little of The Middle Chapter, aside from <a href="https://www.youtube.com/watch?v=AOJh8gi5WA8">this video of their debut</a> during the Summer Break festival earlier this year.
 I ended up really enjoying their often laid-back, wandering emo/indie/alternative rock, which ebbed and flowed in intensity very naturally.
 The band covered 'Dope Calypso' by Violent Soho, a song which paired well with the more energetic end of their sound.
 </p><br>
-My favourite song from their set really stood out and spoke to me, and later talking with their guitarist and vocalist Aidan I found out that it was called 'cartilage' (although this is possibly a working title).
+My favourite song from their set stood out and spoke to me immediately.
+Talking with their guitarist and vocalist Aidan, I later found out that it was called 'cartilage' (although this is possibly a working title).
 I'm very excited for any potential The Middle Chapter releases in the future!

 <div class="gallery">
    <a href="/images/3themiddlechapter1.JPG">